apache/jena-site/source/documentation/tools/__index.md

 Windows users may experience problems if trying to run the tools when their `JENA_HOME` path contains spaces in it, there are two workarounds for this:

- 1. Move your Jena install to a path without spaces
+ 1. Move your Jena installation to a path without spaces
  1. Grab the latest scripts from [master][1] where they have been fixed to safely handle this.
 Future releases will include this fix and resolve this issue

 [1]: https://github.com/apache/jena/tree/master/apache-jena/bat/